BEYOND VEGGIE by SECRET RECIPE @ BANGSAR SOUTH l VEGETARIAN

 I went for a casting at The Vertical (opposite Bangsar South) and decided to go for a quick lunch as there were around 10 people before me.
 There were many restaurants at Bangsar South but now that I'm a vegetarian, I thought why not give Beyond Veggie a try.

 Growing up, my family and I used to go to Secret Recipe all the time.
 We even went there for few birthday dinners.
-My all time favourite kid meal is definitely the mini burgers with round smiley potatoes (It's not on the menu anymore so if you know what I'm talking about, you're the really OG!).
+My all time favourite kid meal is definitely the mini burgers with round smiley potatoes (It's not on the menu anymore so if you know what I'm talking about, you're the real OG!).

 Anyway, Beyond Veggie is basically a vegetarian restaurant by Secret Recipe.
 I'm pretty sure all vegetarians would've heard of this place already.
 I went there on a Saturday with my mum around 12:30pm and there were no customers at that time (is it just me but I don't feel good when there's no one else around but nontheless, let's not judge the book by it's cover!)